satanja/subset_generator/README.md

 We have to examples, one for the [Subset Sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem) and one for the [Set Cover problem](https://en.wikipedia.org/wiki/Set_cover_problem), in particular, we solve the optimization variant for the Set Cover problem.
 See [here](https://github.com/satanja/subset_generator/tree/main/examples) for the examples.

 ## License
 SubsetGenerator is distributed under the MIT license.
-See [LICENSE-MIT](LICENSE) for details.
+See [LICENSE](LICENSE) for details.